DcorpProj/wixp_lib/README.md

 - and log (info("text", "level"), warn, error)
 - and colorprint("text", "color")

-  In 0.0.4 patch fixed non-importing error
+  In 0.0.4 patch fixed non-importing error (no)